GiuffreLab/kubernetes-uptime-kuma/README.md

 The Docker Socket monitoring that `uptime-kuma` is capable of will not work in a Kubernetes environment.

-With the introduction of the Container Runtime Interface (CRI) in Kubernetes, and Docker being deprecated in favor of runtimes like containerd and CRI-O, direct access to the Docker socket may not recommended.
+With the introduction of the Container Runtime Interface (CRI) in Kubernetes, and Docker being deprecated in favor of runtimes like containerd and CRI-O, direct access to the Docker socket doesn't work.